Three Tips to Prepare for Your First Couples Counseling Session

 Waiting for your first couples counseling session is nerve-wracking.
 You’ve been trying to deal with your relationship problems on your own for awhile, but now you’re finally on the same page as your partner about getting help.
 Then, you’ve sifted through the maze of couples therapists to find the right one, and you’re really hoping this is going to work for you.
 To get the most out of your first couples counseling session, try these tips.

-If you’re able to, have a conversation with your partner about what your mutual goals for couples counseling are.
+If you’re able to, have a conversation with your partner about your mutual goals for couples counseling.
 If you can’t agree or don’t feel comfortable bringing it up, then you can wait to figure it out during the session.
 That’s what couples counseling is for!

 You are about to say and hear things that are very sensitive, in front of a total stranger.
 It’s normal to be nervous about your first counseling session.
 Having the ability to self-soothe right there in the moment is hugely beneficial - in and out of the therapy room.
 You’ll be better able to focus on what the therapist and your partner are telling you, and you’ll be able to express yourself more clearly.